 The convergence of waypoint path, fuel exhaustion, and 7th arc, other independent evidence and lack of search effort is very near S40.1743 E84.6945 and is illustrated in the figure below by the black slash.

-The intersection of the current official fuel range provides two unique points along the arc as illustrated in an ATSB investigation report figure (white annotations are my own):
+The intersection of the fuel range provides two unique points along the arc as illustrated below:

 The yellow line in the above figure is the MH370 fuel range (performance limit), and the white arc it intersects is the 7th arc representing the last satellite transmission.
 Between the northern and southern performance limits, unless the plane loitered or wasted fuel somehow, the plane should have flown beyond the 7th arc to the yellow line.
 Searches in these areas have not attempted to explain what would cause the fuel range to be less than expected.
 Of the two limits that do not have this problem, only the southern limit matches the optimal cruise speed of Mach 0.84 for the Boeing 777.
 I believe the plane flew to the southern limit, because someone was trying to make a plane disappear in one of the remotest places in the world.
 X marks the spot.

 In 2018, I undertook the task of examining whether all of the data and evidence collected in the nearly four years since disappearance indicates whether a point so far south is statistically infeasible.
 So far they do not.